Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Experiments

 \subsection{Experimental environment}

-To mimic real-world cinematography, we develop a Unity3D application that offers several 3D virtual cinematic resources related to scenes, characters, and cameras.
-The application provides users with interfaces to perform staging and shooting.
-During the staging phase, users can customize the resource settings to suit their requirements.
-While shooting, they are able to create camera behaviors on the timeline and monitor shots through a window for real-time camera view.
-This virtual environment also includes panels for detailed camera information, as well as operations to export and import the designed camera sequences, making it useful for research purposes.
-Our model is deployed as a plugin in the environment so as to generate experimental results and benefit immersive cinematic production in the future.
+As shown in Fig. \ref{userInt}, a Unity3D application is developed to create a 3D virtual environment with cinematic resources including scenes, characters, and cameras.
+This application provides users with interfaces to customize their cinematic works and monitor shooting through information panels or a real-time camera view window.
+Especially, it supports the export and import of designed actor and camera behaviors for research purposes.
+Our camera control system is finally integrated as a plugin within the environment, enhancing the sense of immersion in user-generated cinematic videos.
+For more information, please refer to the supplementary materials.